-The Maine Organic Farmers and Gardeners Association's Organic Farmer Loan Fund is intended particularly to help organic farmers working on establishing a credit history for their farms.
+The Maine Organic Farmers and Gardeners Association is accepting applications for the Spring 2018 funding cycle.
+This fund is intended particularly to help organic farmers working on establishing a credit history for their farms.

 - Bangor Savings Bank Business Loan Application

-- Bangor Savings Bank Customer Identification Policy (CIP) Forms (2) and Questionnaire for Business Entity
+- Bangor Savings Bank Customer Identification Policy (CIP) Forms (2)

 - Bangor Savings Bank Personal Financial Statement Form

-- Profit and loss form
+- Profit and Loss form

 - A projected budget for the upcoming production season of sales and categorized expenses for your business including a breakdown of expenses for the entire project being financed, anticipated additional sources of financing and the total project cost

 - Trade Reference Sheet.
 If unavailable, please send three letters of reference.

 - Copies of the last two years' federal tax forms

 Applications must be postmarked by Friday, March 30, 2018.